ctuning/reproduce-milepost-project/README.md

 ## Windows

-You can install MILEPOST GCC on Windows as following:
+You can install MILEPOST GCC on Windows as follows:
 ```
 $ ck pull repo:reproduce-milepost-project
 $ ck install package:compiler-gcc-4.4.4-milepost-src-no-deps